wttw/wowaddon/README.md

 ## Usage

-To install [Fishing Buddy](https://mods.curse.com/addons/wow/fishingbuddy) run `wowaddons install fishingbuddy`.
+To install [Fishing Buddy](https://mods.curse.com/addons/wow/fishingbuddy) run `wowaddon install fishingbuddy`.
 The name needed is the one used for the addon at the source you're fetching the addon from or returned by `wowaddon search`.
 For addons installed from Curse, it's the name you see in the URL of the page, such as `deadly-boss-mods` or `weakauras-2`.

-To list the installed addons run `wowaddons list`.
+To list the installed addons run `wowaddon list`.

 To update everything that needs to be updated run `wowaddon update`.

-To sync with new addons if they've been installed manually, or to create your first configuration file run `wowaddons bootstrap`.
+To sync with new addons if they've been installed manually, or to create your first configuration file run `wowaddon bootstrap`.

-To search for new addons for your druid to install run `wowaddons search druid`.
+To search for new addons for your druid to install run `wowaddon search druid`.

 ```
 NAME: